Logo

 Card Programs and Interchange Dynamics

 Corporate Visa Cards represent a lucrative opportunity for generating passive revenue through interchange fees, which are paid by merchants every time a transaction occurs.
 By implementing a branded card program, companies can build prestige and loyalty among employees while simultaneously creating a measurable revenue stream from employee expenses.
-For instance, organizations can transform routine travel and operational expenditures into a significant profit center, with some firms reporting increases in revenue of up to 5% annually through effective card program management.
+For instance, organizations can transform routine travel and operational expenditures into a significant profit center, with some firms reporting increases in revenue of up to 5% annually through effective card program management; to maximize these gains, many forward-thinking leaders explore OPEX optimization through integrated performance management systems.

 • CheckInterchange Revenue: Earn a portion of every transaction made via corporate cards.